 It’s about time you started taking responsibility for your steadily declining reality show The Apprentice.
 Rumors about Martha Stewart taking over the franchise by firing you on air were rampant in the media long before the domestic diva’s show ever aired, so accusing her of fabricating that publicity stunt is curious at best—perhaps your ego is so big that you can’t even poke fun at yourself?
 After reading your mean and very, very devilish open letter to Martha, I couldn’t help but wonder if someone who publicly declares that his show “was, for a good period of time, the #1 show on television” isn’t trying to compensate for some other kind of shortcoming.
 (This season’s first two episodes didn’t even crack Neilson’s Top 25 despite your guarantee that “it will be a smash.”)

 The fact is, Martha’s Apprentice was far more entertaining than the last season of your show.
 Sure, Martha’s ratings were abysmal, her letter-writing was bizarre, and she never could quite decide on a catchphrase (though episode five’s subsequently abandoned “You’re just not working for me” showed promise), but the show also had Jim, one of the most engaging reality show villain’s since Survivor: Pearl Islands’ Johnny Fairplay.
-Jim was so maniacally ruthless that you actually found yourself rooting for the cocksucker.
+Jim was so maniacally ruthless that you actually found yourself rooting for him.
 Since Omarosa Manigault-Stallworth, however, your villains have obviously been the creation of your crafty editors…or the other contestants.

 Each season, at least one group ostracizes one of its members on the grounds that he or she is “unmanageable,” “mentally unstable,” or “an angry black woman.”
 Okay, so maybe not that last one, but the latest season of your show is no exception to this rule of boardroom bullying: Brent, an annoying, chubby, overzealous employee of the Synergy corporation (if only the opposing team was named The Misfits) who’s obviously no stranger to being an outsider, is neither threatening nor incompetent yet everyone on his team—save for the eloquent and black (but showing no signs of the crazies…yet) Roxanne—is determined to get him fired.
 It’s no secret that the reality in Reality Television has big giant quotation marks around it, but I find it telling that there were no cameras around when Brent allegedly threatened criminal defense attorney Stacy, who was ousted in one of your “dramatic” double-firings in episode two.